SHOCK CINEMA

 The Restless Ones:

-A Christploitation classic featuring Kim Darby and Billy Graham.
+Christploitation classic with Kim Darby and Billy Graham.

 Revolution: